by Arianna Etemadieh

 To check if a message you received was encrypted, there are a few more steps to complete:

-- On the right of the recipients’ list, click on the Down arrow
+- To the right of the recipients’ list, click on the down arrow.

 The encryption levels are represented by three colors: green, gray and red.